/ Undergraduate /

 Module overview:

-Bring your creative ideas to life, designing assets for animation and games while mastering workflows used by top studios.
-Through practical briefs you will build a diverse, industry-oriented portfolio.
+You will put into practice principles and techniques of creating assets for animation and games, emphasising art direction, technical requirements, and integration into game engines or animation pipelines.
 Topics include 3D modelling, texturing, and rigging.
 You will use industry-standard software and workflows to create assets such as characters, environments, and props.

 How you'll learn: